backstage/backstage/.changeset/two-jars-melt.md

 '@backstage/plugin-techdocs-node': minor
 ---

-Expose an extension point to set a custom build strategy and move `DocsBuildStrategy` and `ShouldBuildParameters` types to `@backstage/plugin-techdocs-node`
+Expose an extension point to set a custom build strategy.
+Also move `DocsBuildStrategy` type to `@backstage/plugin-techdocs-node` and deprecate `ShouldBuildParameters` type.